Ben Siegel

 Rob Stevenson 21:19

 I bet that’s not that uncommon for early talent to be like mom calls to be like, what should they wear?
 When do they show up?
 How late are they have to come to work?
-They had to work during dinnertime, you know, they still live at home.
+They had to work during dinnertime, , they still live at home.
 And then they’re like strep in their room on their laptop all the time doing this job.
 Or I heard a story one time like data calls to be like, Why did you fire my child?
 What would you do in that position?
 If you were working at a company and someone’s parent emailed?
 You, I think I would probably not respond.
 And I would probably go to the actual person and be like, Look, I get it, your parents love you.
 But that’s completely inappropriate.
 You need to be the like, you’re the only person in your family who we coordinate this stuff with?
 Yeah,

 agreed, I would figure out a way to empower that person to have the conversation with their parents and explain their job and why they work in certain ways or why certain things have to happen.
-But yeah, at some point, you kind of have to draw the line and say, you know, this isn’t this isn’t school anymore.
+But yeah, at some point, you kind of have to draw the line and say, , this isn’t this isn’t school anymore.
 This is work and I hired your child to work for us.
 I didn’t hire you.
 My obligation is to your your kid.
-I think a lot of it is is just helping the the early career people have those conversations better.
-But but a lot of that too, is family dynamics and things that you just like, don’t need to be involved with as an employer.
+I think a lot of it is just helping the early career people have those conversations better.
+But a lot of that too, is family dynamics and things that you just like, don’t need to be involved with as an employer.

 Rob Stevenson 22:29